 Your water tank should also be of a material and colour that sunlight cannot hit the water.
 Ideally, your tank should be located in an area that is shaded and protected from the Sun most of the day.
 This will prevent algae growth.

-When it comes to installing your rainwater tank, ensure your water inflow in has a strainer properly affixed to prevent mosquitoes, insects and debris find their way into your tank.
+When it comes to installing your rainwater tank, ensure your water inflow has a strainer properly affixed to prevent mosquitoes, insects and debris find their way into your tank.
 Your overflow should also be screened to prevent frogs and the like finding their way up and into your tank.

-Finally, maintaining your rainwater tanks required inspect inside your tank for evidence of mosquitoes, insects or algae every few months.
+Finally, maintaining your rainwater tanks requires you to inspect inside your tank for evidence of mosquitoes, insects or algae every few months.
 In addition, every three years, if you do not have a water tank cleaning device installed then you should clean sludge that builds up at the bottom of your water tank.
 This can be quite difficult and requires a special vacuum.
 We recommend that you hire a professional who is insured and can warrant their work.

 Rainwater Catchment Area